toneloc/stable-channels/README.md

 ## Stable Channels - Version 30MAY2024

-This Twitter thread explains things pretty well, with an example - https://x.com/tonklaus/status/1729567459579945017
+This Twitter thread explains the basics, with an example - https://x.com/tonklaus/status/1729567459579945017

 And this Delving Bitcoin post goes more in-depth - https://delvingbitcoin.org/t/stable-channels-peer-to-peer-dollar-balances-on-lightning